ongaunjie1/sentiment-analysis-BERT-tuning/README.md

-# Sentiment analysis on women'clothing dataset using a transformer model (BERT)
+# Sentiment Analysis on clothing's review dataset using transformer models (BERT)

 **Dataset informations:**
 * Clothing ID: A unique identifier for each clothing item.